jb102002/TryHackMe-Write-Ups/Operation Coldstart/README.md

 Notice the "staging" label in the top right-hand corner.
 This tells us that this is likely a dev/staging environment and could have fewer protections

-**Lets look into this more in depth**
+**Lets look into this endpoint in more depth**

 Upon testing an SSRF payload we are met with this message:

 <img width="1282" height="626" alt="image" src="https://github.com/user-attachments/assets/2fdd6481-ac5a-4306-a870-b56292b619af" />

-**We can try a couple IP Address obfuscation methods to bypass this:**
+I tried a couple more obfuscation methods for the query parameter:
 ?url=http://127.0.0.1
 ?url=http://0.0.0.0
 ?url=http://[::1]
 ?url=http://2130706433   (decimal)
 ?url=http://0x7f000001   (hex)

-These seem to still be blocked by the allowlist
+There seems to be a server-side allow list that is blocking our attempts to gain network positioning.

+I also pulled up Burp Suite and checked if there were any header injection vulnerabilites that we could take advantage of including a Host header but this did not prove to be worth while.

+Not Found
+The requested URL was not found on the server.
+If you entered the URL manually please check your spelling and try again.